-If you live in Pinecrest, Florida, you probably leave your windows and doors closed to keep out the heat and humidity.
-Having an air conditioner is a blessing on the days when keeping your windows open is just not feasible.
-However, by closing your windows, you may be trapping pollution in your home and decreasing the quality of the air that you and your family breathe.
-Here are three things that you need to know about air pollution if you want to improve the indoor air quality in your home:
+According to the Environmental Protection Agency, people spend about 90% of their time indoors.
+If you live in Pinecrest, Florida, you probably leave your windows and doors closed to keep the heat and humidity out.
+You may be trapping pollution in your home and decreasing your indoor air quality.
+Here are three things you need to know about air pollution if you want to improve the indoor air quality in your home:

 If there are smokers in the house, then cigarette smoke will probably be the most significant source of air pollution.
-Cigarette residue can settle on surfaces in your home, so, even if you avoid smoking when your children are around, they will inevitably come into contact with it.
+Cigarette residue can settle on surfaces in your home.
+Even if you avoid smoking when your children are around, they will inevitably come into contact with it.

 Hidden Air Pollutants